-These yellow-tinted reading glasses not only come with everything you need to protect yourself from digital devices, they also feature an ergonomic memory flex frame.
+These yellow-tinted reading glasses come with everything you need to protect yourself from digital devices.
+They also feature an ergonomic memory flex frame.
 You can choose between different levels of lens magnification, depending on what you need to combat blue light specific vision problems and eye fatigue.
 The yellowish coating on each lens protects the eyes, providing for more comfortable reading on the computer.
-If you’re someone who does a lot of their reading online, aka a “computer reader”, these reading glasses are a great way to avoid getting too tired.
+If you’re someone who does a lot of their reading online, aka a “computer reader,” these reading glasses are a great way to avoid getting too tired.

-You can pick up these anti-fatigue over-the-counter spectacles for just $18 on Amazon, so it won’t strain your wallet too bad.
+You can pick up these anti-fatigue over-the-counter spectacles for just $18 on Amazon so that it won’t strain your wallet too bad.
 The yellow tint will make you look awesome, don’t doubt that for a second.

 These vintage spectacles come with all of the UV, glare, and blue light protection you’d expect from any standard pair of computer glasses.
 However, they also look like they are straight out of the 1970s.
 Lucky for you, the ’70s are totally back in style.
 With multiple levels of magnification, these glasses are great for reading on the computer, reading on our phone, and for just about every other type of reader out there.

-You can pick up these vintage anti-glare glasses for just $10 on Amazon, just make sure you check the magnification on them before you do.
+You can pick up these vintage anti-glare glasses for as low as $10 on Amazon; make sure you check the magnification on them before you do.